You’d be surprised how much experiences you can get out of S$150 in Singapore over five days!

 The Arts House — The Arts House hosts fantastic events every month, from writing masterclasses to performance sketches by esteemed local artists.

 Neighbourhood Heritage Trails — It’s a fascinating experience when you step away from tourist attractions and into the history of places where the locals dwell.
-Roots.sg organises trails that give you insight into how these neighbourhoods came to be, and what they’re known for.
+Roots.sg organises trails that give you insight into the character and history of significant local neighbourhoods.
 It’s an eye-opening experience for both Singaporeans and tourists, and it’s free.

-Chinatown and Little India — Full of life, culture and good food, Chinatown and Little India leave you percipient to the respective communities residing in Singapore.
-Visit the Sri Veeramakaliamman Temple and the Buddha Tooth Relic Temple.
+Chinatown and Little India — Full of life, culture and good food, Chinatown and Little India is a fascinating introduction to the diverse communities in Singapore.
+Key highlights of each area include the Sri Veeramakaliamman Temple and the Buddha Tooth Relic Temple.

 Kampong Lorong Buangkok — Before high-rise buildings and elaborate skyscrapers occupied every inch of modern Singapore, our grandparents stayed in traditional villages called kampongs.
 Buangkok is home to the only remaining kampong in Singapore, where less than 30 families still reside.